solana-foundation/solana-improvement-documents/proposals/0123-block-revenue-distribution.md

 ## New Terminology

-Stake Rewards Pool Account: An account that records how many rewards from block fees and tips earned by a particular validator will be distributed to stake delegators at the end of an epoch.
+Stake Rewards Pool Account: An account that records how many rewards from block revenue earned by a particular validator will be distributed to stake delegators at the end of an epoch.

 ## Detailed Design